harbaum/galagino/hardware/assembly/README.md

 [PDF](wire_audio_led.pdf)

-The finally assembly should then look like this:
+The final assembly should then look like this:

 ![assembled](assembled.jpg)

+The amplifier board cannot be seen as it's taped to the back of the speaker compartment using double sided tape.